mdlister/Another-Techie-Blog/_posts/2025-06-16-Andorid-Update-this-device-belongs-too.md

 ---

-# Fixing “This device belongs to your organisation name” Message on Fully Managed Android Devices in Intune

 While testing **Intune Android device enrolment**, I encountered something unexpected: once a device was fully enrolled, the lock screen displayed the message:

 > **“This device belongs to your organisation name”**